nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting submission for all students currently in the list

-    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
-The test for adding submission should be done first as the students must have an existing submission to be deleted.
+    1. Prerequisites: The test for adding submission should be done first as the students must have an existing submission to be deleted.

     2. Test case: `deleteSubmission sm/Assignment 1`<br>
        Expected: Submission with submission name Assignment 1 is deleted from all students currently in the list.
 Confirmation message shown in the status message.
 Timestamp in the status bar is updated.